Yueh-Lin (Lynn) Loo

 Professor of Chemical and Biological Engineering

-Deputy Director, Andlinger Center for Energy and the Environment
+Associate Director for External Partnerships, Andlinger Center for Energy and the Environment

 B.S.E., Chemical Engineering, University of Pennsylvania, 1996